crypt0ace/crypt0ace.github.io/_posts/2022-10-01-Using-DInvoke-For-Offensive-Tool-Development.md

 - Syscalls Method

 ### Dynamic API or Classic Method
 The simplest and easiest way to get started with D/Invoke is using teh dynamic API method.
 It is called using `DynamicAPIInvoke` and it uses `GetLibraryAddress` to locate the function specified from the module in memory or from disk.
 I have cloned the [D/Invoke](https://github.com/TheWover/DInvoke) repo from github and added the D/Invoke folder in my solution on Visual Studio.
+Should be noted that this project is also available in nuget so you can get the DLL directly and use that too.
 For our demo, we are using these API calls

 - OpenProcess
 - VirtualAllocEx